Why White Plains, NY is a Top 100 Best Place to Live

 Just 35 minutes from Manhattan by frequent Metro North express trains, White Plains is anything but a bedroom community.
-In fact, the city’s population of 56,000 swells daily during the week to 250,000 as commuting workers, shoppers and tourists pour into town.
+In fact, the city’s population of nearly 58,000 swells daily during the week to 250,000 as commuting workers, shoppers and tourists pour into town.

 National and international corporations do business here, and White Plains has been a regional retail hub for more than 50 years, today sustaining three large shopping malls, local downtown shops and boutiques, and other retail establishments.

 Thanks to the city’s prioritizing urban redevelopment, the downtown business district is thriving and expanding.
 More downtown office and residential building is in the works, and a third downtown hotel is planned.
 The vibrant district has also become the site of festivals and celebrations, such as Cinco de Mayo, a New Year’s Eve Ball Drop and a popular Jazz Fest, which make White Plains a fun place to live.